albcantero/vscode-dark-neue/README.md

 So the first thing I did was replace it with a soft italic gray — comments should whisper, not shout.

+From there I updated the base colors with warmer, desaturated tones for a more modern feel, drawing inspiration from the Dark 2026 palette released in February.
+I also looked closely at how Cursor styles its Anywhere theme — which I've also ported to VS Code ([check it out here](LINK)).

 | Token | Dark Modern | `NEW!` Dark Modern Neue |
 |---|---|---|
 | Comments | ![#6A9955](https://img.shields.io/badge/-%236A9955-6A9955) | ![#494949](https://img.shields.io/badge/-%23494949-494949) ![italic](https://img.shields.io/badge/-italic-262626) |